MAhsan133/QAAutomation/README.md

 - Read configuration from environment variablel
 - Separate web elements management
 - All possible scenarios e.g. Negative / Edge testcases

-- Happy flow is not possible as it requires email / mobile verification
+> Note: Happy flow is not possible as it requires email / mobile verification